Malad0/F25-Team8/doc/GlamConnectSRS.md

 This SRS defines the requirements for GlamConnect, a platform that connects customers with glam/beauty service providers.
 The audience is our CSC 340 team, instructor, and student testers.

 ### 1.2 Product Scope
 GlamConnect lets customers browse services, book appointments, manage their profile, and write reviews.
-Providers list services, manage availability, and reply to reviews.
+Providers list services, set availability, manage bookings, and reply to reviews.
 The goal is to simplify finding reliable glam services for students and local users.

 ### 1.3 Definitions, Acronyms and Abbreviations
 - **SRS** – Software Requirements Specification